 Since our inception, our operations have focused on organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting preclinical studies and clinical trials.
 We do not have any product candidates approved for sale and have not generated any revenue from product sales.
 We have funded our operations to date primarily with capital contributions from GenScript, with proceeds from the sale of our Series A Preference Shares and from upfront and milestone payments from Janssen.
-From inception through December 31, 2019, we received \$3.9 million in capital contributions and an aggregate of \$430.0 million from Janssen under the Janssen Agreement.
-As of December 31, 2019, we had \$158.9 million in cash and cash equivalents and time deposits.
-Subsequent to December 31, 2019, we received an additional \$30.0 million milestone payment from Janssen in January 2020 and aggregate gross proceeds of approximately \$160.5 million from our sale of an aggregate of 20,591,629 Series A Preference Shares in March 2020 and April 2020.
+As of March 31, 2020, we received \$3.9 million in capital contributions, aggregate gross proceeds of \$150.5 million from our sale of Series A Preference Shares and an aggregate of \$460.0 million from Janssen under the Janssen Agreement.
+As of March 31, 2020, we had \$244.4 million in cash and cash equivalents and time deposits.
+Subsequent to March 31, 2020, we received an additional \$10.0 million from our sale of Series A Preference Shares in April 2020.

 Since inception, we have incurred significant operating losses.
 Our net losses were \$2.8 million and \$133.0 million for the years ended December 31, 2018 and 2019, respectively.
-As of December 31, 2019, we had accumulated losses of \$127.3 million.
+For the three months ended March 31, 2020, our net loss was \$44.2 million.
+As of March 31, 2020, we had accumulated losses of \$171.5 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- continue our ongoing and planned research and development of our lead product candidate, LCAR-B38M/JNJ-4528, for the treatment of RRMM; - continue our ongoing and planned clinical development for our other product candidates, including those we are developing for the treatment of AML, NHL, TCL, DLBCL, gastric cancer, ovarian cancer, pancreatic cancer and HIV; - continue our ongoing and planned research and development activities; - seek to discover and develop additional product candidates and further expand our clinical product pipeline; - seek regulatory approvals for any product candidates that successfully complete clinical trials;
+- continue our ongoing and planned research and development of our lead product candidate, LCAR-B38M/JNJ-4528, for the treatment of RRMM; - continue our ongoing and planned clinical development for our other product candidates, including those we are developing for the treatment of AML, NHL, TCL, DLBCL, gastric cancer, ovarian cancer, pancreatic cancer and HIV; - continue our ongoing and planned research and development activities; - seek to discover and develop additional product candidates and further expand our clinical product pipeline;

-- continue to scale up internal and external manufacturing capacity with the aim of securing sufficient quantities to meet our capacity requirements for clinical trials and potential commercialization; - establish sales, marketing and distribution infrastructure to commercialize any product candidate for which we may obtain regulatory approval; - develop, maintain, expand and protect our intellectual property portfolio; - acquire or in-license other product candidates and technologies; - hire additional clinical, quality control and manufacturing personnel; - add clinical, operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; - expand our operations globally; and - incur additional legal, accounting, investor relations and other expenses associated with operating as a public company following the completion of this offering.
+- seek regulatory approvals for any product candidates that successfully complete clinical trials; - continue to scale up internal and external manufacturing capacity with the aim of securing sufficient quantities to meet our capacity requirements for clinical trials and potential commercialization; - establish sales, marketing and distribution infrastructure to commercialize any product candidate for which we may obtain regulatory approval; - develop, maintain, expand and protect our intellectual property portfolio; - acquire or in-license other product candidates and technologies; - hire additional clinical, quality control and manufacturing personnel; - add clinical, operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; - expand our operations globally; and - incur additional legal, accounting, investor relations and other expenses associated with operating as a public company following the completion of this offering.